YuntongJu/DC-Benchmark/README.md

 # DCBench

-This is the official codebase for paper: DC-BENCH: Dataset Condensation Benchmark.
+This is the official codebase for paper DC-BENCH: Dataset Condensation Benchmark.

 # How to set up
 ## Step 1